ACCURACY OF BIBLE TRANSLATIONS (BY MARK OVERTON)

 ASV - American Standard Version.
 The word “New” in the popular “New American Standard” indicates that there was a prior American Standard Version.
 That was the ASV.
 The ASV is a minor alteration of the ERV (English Revised Version) translated in the 1880s, which was intended to be an update of the KJV (King James Version).
 Although exceptionally accurate, the ASV and ERV appear to have sold poorly, and the KJV continued its reign despite this attempt to dislodge it.
 The ASV was the first major translation to be based on the Westcott-Hort Greek text, which was an early version of the CT.
 The ASV translates YHWH as “Jehovah”.
 I find the ASV’s English to be abstruse in places, and its Old Testament is full of Jehovahs, making me reluctant to recommend the ASV despite its high accuracy.

 Darby.
-Many people are aware that J. N. Darby promoted the doctrine of dispensationalism in the 1800s (which I disagree with).
-Fewer are aware that he also translated the Bible.
+Some people are aware that J. N. Darby promoted the doctrine of dispensationalism in the 1800s (which I disagree with).
+He also translated the Bible.
 And it’s a good translation.
 His footnotes show careful adherence to the Greek, with explanations of alternative meanings and such.
 Darby was clearly a scholar of high integrity, so it’s no surprise that his translation has a high score (low number).
 One flaw is that Darby translates YHWH in the Old Testament as “Jehovah” instead of “LORD”.
 If you like the KJV, and don’t mind seeing Jehovahs in the Old Testament, consider reading Darby’s translation instead, as it appears to be a little more accurate than the KJV.

 KJV - King James Version.
 Some people claim that the venerable KJV has no mistakes, but a look at the table of failures shows that belief to be wrong.
 Nonetheless, the KJV remains a good translation, even though its score worsened due to words changing meaning over the centuries.
 If you are comfortable with King James English, and if you know the old meanings of words, the KJV will serve you well, as it’s significantly more accurate than all popular translations except the NKJV (which it matched).